hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-nativescript-cli-on-mac-os-x.md

 npm install nativescript -g
 ```

 Installation of the nativescript package is done globally.
 This will ensure you can use its command line tool in any Visual Studio Code project.

+If you have trouble during package installation, have a look at [//docs.npmjs.com/getting-started/installing-npm-packages-globally](///docs.npmjs.com/getting-started/installing-npm-packages-globally)

 The name of this Command-Line tool is tns.
 Type the following command to have all details of this CLI:

 ```
 tns -h